aaemon/monsters-rolodex/README.md

 # monsters-rolodex
-Created using create-react-app and hosted in Github
+Created using create-react-app and hosted in Github.
+Check the Masters brach for the source code.

 # live-demo
 http://ammerashraf.me/monsters-rolodex/